earthly/website/blog/_posts/2023-03-17-kubernetes-secrets.md

 You then learned how to go through the process of authenticating your Kubernetes cluster to pull an image from your private repository on DockerHub by creating a secret from the `.docker/config.json` file, and pulling the image using the `imagePullSecrets` attribute.

-Now that you have a good knowledge of Kubernetes secrets, you can now implement it in your application and deploy safely to Kubernetes.
+Now that you have a good knowledge of Kubernetes secrets, you can implement it in your application and deploy safely to Kubernetes.

 {% include cta/cta1.html %}